thehunmonkgroup/lwe-config/profiles/uptrust/templates/conversation-thread-generator.md

         - store_conversation
 ---

-Generate a realistic, unfiltered, and potentially contentious social media conversation of at least {{ length }} comments between the following personas, each provided with a numeric ID, a full name, a list of characteristics, and a description:
+Generate a realistic, unfiltered, and potentially contentious social media conversation of at least {{ thread_length }} comments between the following personas, each provided with a numeric ID, a full name, a list of characteristics, and a description:

-[Persona 1]

-[Persona 2]

-[Persona 3]

-[Persona 4]

-[Persona 5]
+{{ personas }}

 TOPIC OF THE CONVERSATION IS: {{ topic }}